rlivings39/vscode-fzf-quick-open/README.md

 By default `fzf` is used as the fuzzy matcher command.
 To change this to add flags or use another tool like skim (`sk`) modify the setting `fzf-quick-open.fuzzyCmd` to be the command that should be run.
 It will be plugged in to a context like: `rg searchTerm | fzf --ansi --print0 ...` and needs to support `--ansi --print0` flags.

+To change the `rg` case matching options use the setting `fzf-quick-open.ripgrepSearchStyle` to choose between:

+* Case sensitive
+* Ignore case
+* Smart case

 # Setup

 1. [Install fzf](https://github.com/junegunn/fzf)